batleforc/MonoFolio/cicd/Readme.md

 ## Goal

 - Create a "beta" version of the Monofolio website that is automatically deployed and is a ref to the `main` branch of the repository.
 - Create a "production" version of the Monofolio website that is automatically deployed and is a ref to a `tag` in the repository.
+And Link to a Release Note with Changelog.
 - Make sure that the "production" version is tested in depth

 ### Deploy flow